 These scar comparisons between the nano-perfected Planatome scalpel blade and a standard scalpel blade illustrate the collagen deposition and reorganization from each incision.
 Planatome blade incisions show a more uniform collagen deposition and produce a better scar due to faster collagen reorganization from a reduction in tissue disruption.

 Less Pain With Reduced Nerve Damage

-Macrophage Density, which is linked to pain development through the production of inflammatory mediators, is shown here highlighting the results of a histological study comparing the nano-polished Planatome scalpel blade and a standard scalpel blade.
+Macrophage Density is shown here highlighting the results of a histological study comparing the nano-polished Planatome scalpel blade and a standard scalpel blade.
 At post-op Day 1, the macrophage density created from a standard scalpel blade is significantly higher than that of the smoother Planatome scalpel blade.
 The macrophage density from the Planatome blade also returns to baseline faster – within the first 10 days after surgery – resulting in less post-op pain.

 These stained nerve images illustrate nerve axon regeneration.
 The dark brown areas of the Never Cut image represent a normal nerve axom.
 The center image shows a nerve incised by a Planatome scalpel blade as compared to a standard scalpel blade in the image to the far right.
 The darker brown areas of the nerve cut with a Planatome blade represent improved nerve axon regeneration.

 By using advanced nerve stimulus detection technology, electrical impulse data was collected from those nerves incised with a nano-polished Planatome scalpel blade and a standard scalpel blade.
 The post-operative goal is for these nerves to recover to a minimum of 20% electrical conduction 5-8 weeks post-operatively.
 The nerves incised with a Planatome blade show a 25% recovery at five weeks post-op versus a nerve cut with a standard blade showing less than 10% recovery.